-The Intel P6-derived microarchitectures (from Pentium Pro to Nehalem) use reservation stations and a separate committed register file (Fig. 11(a)) [60].
-Operand values are stored in one of three places: retired register file, ROB, or reservation stations.
+The Intel P6-derived microarchitectures (from Pentium Pro

+to Nehalem) use reservation stations and a separate committed register file (Fig. 11(a)) [60].
+Operand values are stored in one of three places: retired register file, reorder buffer, or reservation stations.
 The retired register file stores register values that are already committed.
-The ROB stores register values that are produced by completed, but not committed, instructions.
-When an instruction is dispatched, it reads any operands that are available from the retired register file (already committed) or ROB (not committed), stores the values in the reservation station entry, and waits until the remaining operand values become available on the bypass networks.
-When an instruction commits, its result value is copied from the ROB into the retired register file.
-This organization requires several multiported RAM structures (ROB and retired register file) and a scheduler CAM that stores operand values (any number of waiting instructions may capture a previous instruction's result).
+The reorder buffer stores register values that are produced by completed, but not committed, instructions.
+When an instruction is dispatched, it reads any operands that are available from the retired register file (already committed) or reorder buffer (not committed), stores the values in the reservation station entry, and waits until the remaining operand values become available on the bypass networks.
+When an instruction commits, its result value is copied from the reorder buffer into the retired register file.
+This organization requires several multiported RAM structures (reorder buffer and retired register file) and a scheduler CAM that stores operand values (any number of waiting instructions may capture a previous instruction's result).

-The organization used in the AMD K7 and derivatives (K7-K10) unifies the speculative (future file) and retired register files into a single multiported RAM structure (labeled RegFile RAM in Fig. 11(b) [61]).
-Like the P6, register values are stored in three places: ROB, register file, and reservation stations.
-Unlike the P6, dispatching instructions only need to read the future file RAM but not from the ROB.
-However, result values are still written into the ROB, and, like the P6, are copied into the register file when an instruction commits.
+The organization used in the AMD K7 and derivatives (K7 through K10) unifies the speculative (future file) and retired register files into a single multiported RAM structure (labeled "RegFile RAM" in Fig. 11(b) [61]).
+Like the P6, register values are stored in three places: reorder buffer, register file, and reservation stations.
+Unlike the P6, dispatching instructions only need to read the future file RAM but not from the reorder buffer.
+However, result values are still written into the reorder buffer, and, like the P6, are copied into the register file when an instruction commits.
 Using a combined future file and register file reduces the number of read ports required for the ROB (the ROB is read only for committing results), but increases the number of read ports for the register file.
 Like the P6, the K7 uses a reservation station scheduler that stores operand values in a CAM.
 For FPGA implementations, the K7 organization seems to be a slight improvement over the P6 because only the register file is highly multiported (the ROB only needs multiple write ports and sequential read for commit), and the total number of RAM ports is reduced slightly.